Page Refresh AI/Content Decay

 How Page Refresh AI Fights Content Decay

-When you paste a URL into Page Refresh AI, our AI crawls the page and generates a comprehensive content audit report in under 30 seconds.
-The report identifies heading structure issues, topic coverage gaps, thin content sections, readability problems, and internal link opportunities — exactly the issues that cause and accelerate content decay.
+When you paste a public URL into Page Refresh AI, the tool generates a page-level content audit report in under 30 seconds.
+The report highlights heading structure issues, stale or thin sections, missing follow-up answers, readability problems, and internal link opportunities.

-Each issue comes with a specific, actionable recommendation.
-Not just "your content needs improvement" — but "add a section covering this subtopic," "restructure this heading hierarchy," or "add internal links to these related pages."
+Each issue is written as a specific editing task.
+Not just "your content needs improvement," but "clarify this heading," "rewrite this weak paragraph," or "add internal links to these related pages."

 Frequently Asked Questions